 - a moral ambivalence, sustained by the Church, towards wealth creation through industry and commerce.

 The seventeenth consultation of this series in May 1979 was important because it reviewed the BIM’s report on ‘Industry, Education and Management’.
-It also brought into focus the Education for Capability project initiated by the Royal Society for the Encouragement of Arts, Manufactures and Commerce (RSA), which had been founded in 1754 as the industrial revolution gathered momentum.
-The RSA’s primary objective was to ‘embolden enterprise’ because its founders believed that industry could be under attack as inhumane but they also resolved to emphasise and maintain the aesthetic and artistic aspects of craftsmanship.
-Over time the Society became commonly known by its shortened title, the Royal Society of Arts, with its full title now only being used where formality is required.
-In 1978, the Education for Capability project re-engaged leading industrialists with the Society and revived the emphasis on ‘the value of practical and co-operative skills’.
+It also brought into focus the Education for Capability project initiated by the RSA (Royal Society for the Encouragement of Arts, Manufactures and Commerce) which had been founded in 1754 as the industrial revolution gathered momentum.
+The RSA’s primary objective was to ‘embolden enterprise’ because its founders believed that though industry was sometimes attacked as “inhumane” the aesthetic and artistic aspects of manufacture should be recognised and celebrated.
+Over time the RSA has become commonly known by its shortened title, the Royal Society of Arts, with its full title only being used where formality is required.
+In 1978, Education for Capability re-engaged leading industrialists with the Society and revived the emphasis on ‘the value of practical and co-operative skills’.

 In 1983 Kenneth used the consultations, together with the wide network he had established, to crystallize his vision of a year devoted to technology in the service of man.
-Eventually named ‘Industry Year’, this initiative was supported by Norman Tebbit, the Secretary of State for Trade and Industry, plus representatives of industry, education and the media.
+Eventually named ‘Industry Year’, this initiative was supported by the government, as well as representatives of industry, education and the media.
 The Government agreed that Industry Year could be promoted under the umbrella of the RSA who accepted the proposal and appointed Sir Geoffrey Chandler as its Director.
 Subsequent consultations brought together all the major institutions involved in industry – the CBI, the IoD, the BIM, the TUC and the RSA itself.
-The RSA’s Comino Fellowship Committee became the Industry and Commerce Committee which then established numerous sub groups to co-ordinate media activities with education, universities, the Church, women’s organisations and other groups in society.
-The RSA and the Comino Foundation together provided core funding of £250,000 which persuaded the CBI to raise £1 million and Government Departments to provide a further £3 million.
+The RSA’s Comino Fellowship Committee became the Industry and Commerce Committee which testablished numerous sub-groups to co-ordinate media activities with education, universities, the Church, women’s organisations and other groups in society.
+The RSA and the Comino Foundation together provided core funding of £250,000 which helped persuade the CBI to raise £1 million and Government Departments to provide a further £3 million.

-Industry Year was launched in January 1986 based on thirteen Industry Year regions involving some 300 organisations and 40 secondees from industry, with many high profile events which involved amongst others the Queen, Prince Philip and the Prime Minister.
+Industry Year was launched in January 1986 based on thirteen Industry Year regions involving some 300 organisations and 40 secondees from industry, with many high-profile events involving, in which Queen Elizabeth II, Prince Philip and the Prime Minister participated.
 The year brought together many people from industry and their local communities and provided useful connections for the formation of the Training and Enterprise Councils in 1990.
-The most lasting legacy, however, came from the enthusiastic participation of schools.
-This was subsequently maintained through many industry-related school activities, some of which were organised by Understanding British Industry and Understanding Industry, and also through various initiatives including Young Enterprise.
+The enthusiastic participation of schools was supported through many industry-related school activities, some of which were organised by Understanding British Industry and Understanding Industry, and various initiatives including Young Enterprise and the Teacher Placement Service.